rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 Paul addresses believers confused about those who died before Christ's
 return:

-"But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.
-For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.
-For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.
+> "*But we do not want you to be uninformed, brothers, about those who
+> are asleep, that you may not grieve as others do who have no hope.
+For
+> since we believe that Jesus died and rose again, even so, through
+> Jesus, God will bring with him those who have fallen asleep.
+For this
+> we declare to you by a word from the Lord, that we who are alive, who
+> are left until the coming of the Lord, will not precede those who have
-For the Lord himself will descend from heaven with a cry of command, with the voice of an archangel, and with the sound of the trumpet of God.
+> fallen asleep.
+For the Lord himself will descend from heaven with a
+> cry of command, with the voice of an archangel, and with the sound of
+> the trumpet of God.
 And the dead in Christ will rise first.
+Then we
-Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.
-Therefore encourage one another with these words."
+> who are alive, who are left, will be caught up together with them in
+> the clouds to meet the Lord in the air, and so we will always be with
+> the Lord.
+Therefore encourage one another with these words.*"

 Notice what provides comfort: not evacuation before tribulation, but *resurrection*.
 The dead aren't consciously existing in heaven waiting